MarcusGrass/MarcusGrass.github.io/pages/projects/Boot.md

 and library for Rust.

 ### Encrypt and Decrypt without storing secrets
-We can't have the bootloader encrypted, the buck stops here, it needs to be a ready UEFI image.
+We can't have the bootloader encrypted, it needs to be a ready UEFI image.
 This means that we can't store decryption keys in the bootloader, it needs to ask the user for input and deterministically derive the decryption key from that input.